 Can International Students Build Credit Without SSN (Social Security Number)?

-Okay I get it.
-But why Is SSN (Social Security Number) Optional?
+Why Is SSN (Social Security Number) Optional?

-Credit Bureaus, such as TransUnion or Experian will be able to locate your credit information with name, date of birth and address.
-SSN is only one of the unique identifiers necessary to match credit account information to an individual’s credit file.
+Credit Bureaus, such as TransUnion or Experian, will be able to locate your credit information with name, date of birth and address.
+SSN is only one of several unique identifiers necessary to match credit account information to an individual’s credit file.
 Having an SSN may increase the accuracy of the matching process, but it isn’t always needed to compile your credit report.

 It all comes down to the preference of your lenders.
-If a lender is willing to open a credit account for you without a SSN, you could still have a credit profile.
+If a lender is willing to open a credit account for you without an SSN, you could still have a credit profile.
 Lenders are one of the major credit reporting sources that record your credit payment history, including how much debt you have and whether you’ve paid your bills on time, and report it to credit bureaus regularly.
 If an account has been opened for you and reported to credit bureaus, they will use all the provided identification information to compile a credit report when a request is made.
 When you obtain an SSN in the future, all your credit history will be automatically attached to your credit profile.

 How can we do that?

-As soon as you make your first payment, we will create a credit profile for you, and report your credit history to credit bureaus such as Experian and TransUnion every month so you can start building your credit score now.
+As soon as you make your first payment, we will create a credit profile for you and report your credit history to credit bureaus such as Experian and TransUnion every month so you can start building your credit score now.